DLR-RM/BlenderProc/README.md

 * [Simple SUNCG scene](examples/suncg_basic/): Loads a SUNCG scene and camera positions from file before rendering color, normal, segmentation and a distance images.
 * [SUNCG scene with camera sampling](examples/suncg_with_cam_sampling/): Loads a SUNCG scene and automatically samples camera poses in every room before rendering color, normal, segmentation and a distance images.
 * [Replica dataset](examples/replica_dataset): Load a replica room, sample camera poses and render normal images.
-* [COCO annotations](examples/coco_annotations): Write to a .json file containing COCO annotations for the objects in the scene.
+* [COCO annotations](examples/coco_annotations): Write COCO annotations to a .json file for selected objects in the scene.
+* [BOP Challenge](https://github.com/DLR-RM/BlenderProc/blob/master/README_BlenderProc4BOP.md): Generate the pose-annotated data used at the BOP Challenge 2020

 ...
 And much more!